ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/01_introductionToNextFlow.md

 **Output**

-The output is a general usage statement that can be used in place of `--help` to run blast.
+The output is a general usage statement on how to use this workflow to run blast.

 ```
 N E X T F L O W  ~  version 20.07.1
 Launching `isugifNF/blast` [backstabbing_franklin] - revision: 11f393fd09 [master]
-NOTE: Your local project version looks outdated - a different revision is available in the remote repository [89887cd5b9]
 Usage:
       The typical command for running the pipeline is as follows:
       nextflow run parallelBLAST.nf --query QUERY.fasta --genome GENOME.fasta -profile local